Olive Tree species and varieties

 Dual-purpose olive varieties, i.e. varieties that produce fruit for both purposes, oil production and table consumption.

 The olive tree has been cultivated since ancient times and under different soil and climatic conditions.
 Thus we have a very large number of varieties that can and do adapt to the conditions of each region.
 The current varieties of the olive came from the wild olive trees with the selection of the appropriate characteristics by man, over time and with the influence of different environmental conditions.
 The number of olive varieties cultivated worldwide is estimated to reach 600 different varieties.
 This unusually large number of varieties of the olive creates a problem in its classification.
 The problem of classification is intensified by the fact that the same variety in different regions is known by different names.
-As for example the Koroneiki variety which is also known by the names: Vatsiki, Kritikia, Koronia, Koloni, Lanolia and Psilolia.
+As for example the Koroneiki variety which is also known by the names: Vatsiki, Kritikia (Cretan), Koronia, Koloni, Lanolia and Psilolia.

 To distinguish the varieties, various characteristics have been used such as morphological: leaves, flowers, fruits, core and productive characteristics such as: yield per tree or per acre, etc.